rperry99/console-number-wizard/README.md

 - Refactored JS to use less repeating lines
 - Add feature that counts how many times it had to guess until it gets the right number.
   - Winning phrase is different depending on how many guesses

+# Version 3

+- Let's the user choose the range that their number falls in.